General Jacques Antoine Adrien Delort

 Pronunciation:

-Volunteering to join the army during the Revolution, Jacques-Antoine-Adrien Delort joined the 4th Battalion of Jura in August of 1791.
+The son of a merchant, Jacques Antoine Adrien Delort volunteered to join the army during the French Revolution, joining the 4th Battalion of Jura in August of 1791.
 The next year he served in the Army of the Rhine and the Army of the Center and he received two promotions, to sous-lieutenant and then lieutenant.
 Over the following years Delort went on to serve in the Army of the Coasts of La Rochelle, the Army of the Alps, the Army of the Eastern Pyrenees, and the Army of the Interior.
-During this time he was promoted to capitaine of cavalry in 1793 and he distinguished himself in combat in 1794.
+During this time he was promoted to capitaine of cavalry in 1793 and he distinguished himself in combat in March and May of 1794.

-In 1797 Delort was assigned to General Sérurier's staff and but he also continued to serve as a cavalry officer.
-Two years later he was serving with the Army of Italy and he fought at the Battle of Pastrengo, receiving a promotion to chef d'escadrons shortly after the battle.
+In October of 1797 Delort was assigned to General Sérurier's staff in the Army of Italy.
+In March of 1799 he fought at Pastrengo and General Schérer promoted Delort to chef d'escadron on the battlefield.
 The year 1800 saw Delort serving with the 22nd Cavalry and distinguishing himself at Mantua.
-The next year he served in garrison, eventually staying at the 27th military division.
-Delort received a promotion to major in the 9th Dragoons in 1803 and he was sent with his men to the Army of the Coasts of the Ocean.
+The next year he served in garrison, eventually staying in the 27th military division.
+Delort was appointed a major in the 9th Dragoons in 1803 and he was sent with his men to the Army of the Coasts of the Ocean.

-When war broke out in 1805, Delort served on the campaign.
-Serving at Wertingen in October, he took over command of the regiment after the commander Maupetit was wounded.
+When the Grande Armée marched east to face the Third Coalition in 1805, Delort served on the campaign.
+Serving at Wertingen in October, he took over command of the regiment after the commander of the regiment, Maupetit, was wounded.
 Delort led the regiment into action at the Battle of Austerlitz, charging Russian cossacks and being wounded by two lance blows.
 In 1806 Delort was promoted to colonel of the 24th Dragoons and sent to the Army of Naples.

 Delort remained in Italy until 1808 when he joined the French army in Spain.
-He served at the Sieges of Roses and Gerona and that December he served at Cardeheu and Molins del Rey.
+He served at the sieges of Roses and Gerona and that December he served at Cardeheu and Molins del Rey.
 In February of 1809 Delort fought at Valls where he was wounded by a shot to the right leg.
 Later that year he served at the sieges of Hostalrich and Olot.
 1810 was a very busy year for Delort, starting with him fighting at the pass of Cespina in January where he was wounded by a saber blow to the left arm.
 In February he fought at Vich, in March he fought at Vendrell, and then in April he fought at Villafranca.
-That September he covered the retreat on Barcelona and won at Cervera, and then the following month he was recognized as a Knight of the Empire.
-Not slowing down, Delort went on to serve at the Siege of Tortosa and then in January of 1811 he was further recognized as a Baron of the Empire.
+That September he covered the retreat to Barcelona and won at Cervera, and then the following month he was recognized as a Knight of the Empire.
+Delort went on to serve at the Siege of Tortosa and then in January of 1811 he was named a Baron of the Empire.

 Bibliography